browserengineering/book/book/text.md

 ...

 In the last chapter, your web browser created a graphical window and drew a grid of characters to it.
-That's OK for Chinese text, but English text features characters of different widths and words that you can't break across lines.[^1] In this chapter, we'll add those capabilities to your browser.
-You'll be able to read this page page in your browser!
+That's OK for Chinese, but English text features characters of different widths and words that you can't break across lines.[^1] In this chapter, we'll add those capabilities.
+You'll be able to read this page in your browser!

 [^1]: There are lots of languages in the world, and lots of
     typographic conventions.
 A real web browser supports every